illinois/clip-illinois/README.md

 _clip-illinois_ implements the following 3 bash functions, which you can run immediately by typing them into the terminal -

 ## clipemails

-Modify the clipboard to retain only email addresses (one per line).
+_clipemails_ will modify the clipboard to retain only email addresses (one per line).
 Characters and words which do not resemble an email address are discarded.
 Useful when you grab html source or email and just want the embedded email addresses.

 ## drop@illi

-Modify the clipboard to extract email addresses as netids (one per line).
+_drop@illi_ will modify the clipboard to extract email addresses as netids (one per line).
 Everything that is not an email address is discarded.
 This is useful when you have a clipboard full of emails to be converted into netids.

 ## add@illi

-Modify the clipboard by appending "@illinois.edu" to every word that is not an email. ie. this will convert a clipboard full of netids into emails.
+_add@illi_ will modify the clipboard by appending "@illinois.edu" to every word that is not an email. ie. this will convert a clipboard full of netids into emails.
 Words which already contain an @ are not converted.